 Tuition assistance is available for students in PreK3-12th grade.
 Families who feel they may qualify are encouraged to apply.
 Because funds are limited and distributed on a first-come, first-served basis, we recommend parents apply early.
 Tuition assistance awards are made only after a student has received on offer of admission to Dunham.

-To apply for tuition assistance, submit an online application to FAST.
+To apply for tuition assistance for the 2020-2021 school year, submit an online application to FAST.
 There is a $45 fee, payable by credit card to, to file an application.We know you may have additional questions about tuition assistance and would be happy to meet with you privately to discuss the process.
-Please note: FAST will begin accepting applications for the 2020-2021 school year in the fall of 2019.
-We will provide the link at that time.

-Tuition and fees for the 2019-2020 school year are indicated below.
-2020-2021 tuition rates will be available in the fall of 2019.
-Contact the Admissions Office for a detailed explanation of tuition, fees, and payment options.
+Tuition and fees for the 2020-2021 school year are indicated below.
+Please contact the Admissions Office for a detailed explanation of tuition, fees, and payment options.
 Tuition and fees for the McKay Academic Center can be found here.

 Technology fee - $550 (PK4-12 only)

-New Student Enrollment fee (K-12) - $750 (one-time fee for new students only; waived for children of alumni)
+New Student Enrollment fee (K-12) - $750 (one-time, non-refundable fee for new students only; waived for children of alumni)